-Norwich City v Millwall
+Sargent scores twice as Norwich beat Millwall

 Post update

-George Saville (Millwall) wins a free kick in the attacking half.
+Aaron Ramsey (Norwich City) wins a free kick in the attacking half.

-Attempt missed.
-Joshua Sargent (Norwich City) header from the centre of the box misses to the left.
-Assisted by Marcelino Núñez with a cross following a set piece situation.

-Joshua Sargent (Norwich City) wins a free kick on the right wing.

 Post update